edmundmk/kenaf/doc/Rationale.md

 Kenaf owes a *lot* to Lua.
 Lua is a great language, with only a few rough edges.
 Lua source code is also extremely readable, and I needed something that could be understood by as many readers as possible.

+## Why does Kenaf use an intermediate representation?

+Most scripting languages of this type use a single-pass compiler which emits bytecode directly from the AST or even during parsing.
+Kenaf is little bit more like a compiler for a real machine - it uses an SSA-like intermediate representation and performs several optimization passes.

+I took this approach because I was trying to make Kenaf as fast as possible even though it is interpreted.
+When using an interpreter, each instruction has a very large cost, so the fewer instructions we can emit the better.
+Kenaf's compiler attempts to eliminate as many unused operations as possible and minimize redundant moves.

+## Why isn't Kenaf statically typed?

+Implementing a large project in a dynamic language without type checking is a terrible idea.

+But Kenaf is not designed for writing large projects.
+It is designed to be both embeddable and readable, for situations where you need relatively small bits of logic that can be read and updated by the widest possible audience.

+# Syntax

 ## Why pick `/* */` for block comments but `--` for inline comments?